oceanprotocol/docs/content/tutorials/react-get-use-data-set.md

 ## Consume Assets

-The retrieved assets can now be consumed so in this tutorial we consume the first one.
-The following code goes after the `async retrieveAssets()` function.
+Consuming means downloading one or multiple files attached to an asset.
+During that process the initial `url` value we added during the publish process for each file will be decrpyted and the file can be downloaded.

+With the following code we start the consume process with the first search result, then go on to download its first attached file.
+Put it after the `retrieveAssets()` function:

 ```js
 // src/App.js